-NOTE: Access the download from the HPE MSA support page at http://www.hpe.com/support.
+NOTE: Access the download from your HPE MSA support page at www.hpe.com/support.

-The USB device driver is also available from the HPE MSA 1040 Software Support and Documentation CD that shipped with your product.
+The USB device driver is also available from the Software Support and Documentation CD that shipped with your product.

 Obtaining IP values

 One method of obtaining IP values for your system is to use a network management utility to discover "HP MSA Storage" devices on the local LAN through SNMP.
 Alternative methods for obtaining IP values for your system are described in the following subsections.